-If you’re like me, with the start of a new calendar year, thoughts of finishing the last five months of school begin creeping into your mind and you wonder what you need to do to get ready for the next school year.
+If you’re like me, thoughts of finishing school begin creeping into your mind and you wonder what you need to do to get ready for the next school year.
 September will be here before you know it, right?
 Are you thinking of homeschooling for high school?

 Homeschooling For High School

 You may have given the idea of homeschooling for high school a little thought or maybe you have not allowed it to cross over yet.
 But eventually, if you homeschool all the way through elementary and into middle school, you will have to think about whether or not you want to keep your children home for high school.